-Bara Bazaar is the oldest and most important market of Meghalaya.
+Bara Bazaar is the oldest and most important market in Meghalaya.
 This Bazaar is mainly run by women, providing an insight into the State’s tribal culture.

-The State museum lies within the premises of the State central library and has a fine collection of artefacts of Meghalaya and other North Eastern States.
+The State museum lies within the premises of the State central library and has a fine collection of artifacts of Meghalaya and the other North Eastern States.

-The horse shoe shaped Ward’s lake set in the heart of Meghalaya town.
-There is an arched bridge over it has facilities for boating.
-The botanical garden lies near the Ward’s lake.
+The horseshoe-shaped Ward’s lake set in the heart of Meghalaya town.
+There is an arched bridge over it that has facilities for boating.
+The botanical garden lies near Ward’s lake.
 It has a rich collection of indigenous and exotic plants.

-Shillong Golf Course is the excellent 18 whole course finds mention in International Directories of reputed Golf Courses.
+Shillong Golf Course is the excellent 18 hole course finds mention in International Directories of reputed Golf Courses.

 There are some excellent falls named Elephant falls, spread Eagle falls and sweet falls around Shillong.
 The sacred forest-grove preserved here since time immemorial that like Nature’s own museum.
 The trees within the grove are laden with epiphytic orchids and ferns etc.

-Jowai is second biggest town of Meghalaya is encircled by the Myntdu River and known for a number of limestone caves and lies 10 kilometers from Jowai.
-It is most attracted for huge stone memorials or monoliths of the Jaintias.
+Jowai is the second biggest town of Meghalaya is encircled by the Myntdu River and known for a number of limestone caves and lies 10 kilometers from Jowai.
+It is most attracted to huge stone memorials or monoliths of the Jaintias.

 Cherrapunji (Sohra) and Mawsynram are known as the wettest places on the earth.
-These small hilly villages are 55/56 kilometers from Shillong and is the most visited tourist spots of north Eastern India.
+These small hilly villages are 55/56 kilometers from Shillong and are the most visited tourist spots of North-Eastern India.